Arab League: Politics and administration

 The Arab League is a member of the China-Arab States Cooperation Forum (CASCF), which was formed in 2004.
 CASCF is the Arab League's earliest participation in a cooperation forum with another country or region.
 CASCF is the primarily multi-lateral coordination mechanism between the Arab states and China and within CASCF the Arab League represents its member states as a relatively unified force.
 The Arab League's coordination allows Arab states to negotiate actively for collective projects involving multiple states, such as railway projects, nuclear power projects, and Dead Sea initiatives.

 In 2015, the Arab League voiced support for Saudi Arabian-led military intervention in Yemen against the Shia Houthis and forces loyal to former President Ali Abdullah Saleh, who was deposed in the 2011 uprising.

 On 15 April 2018, in response to the Turkish invasion of northern Syria aimed at ousting U.S.-backed Syrian Kurds from the enclave of Afrin, the Arab League passed a resolution calling on Turkish forces to withdraw from Afrin.

 In September 2019, the Arab League condemned Benjamin Netanyahu's plans to annex the eastern portion of the occupied West Bank known as the Jordan Valley.

-The Arab League met in Cairo on 12 October 2019 to discuss Turkish offensive into north-eastern Syria.
-Upon meeting, its member states voted to condemn the Turkish offensive, dubbing it both an 'invasion' and an 'aggression' against an Arab state, adding that the organization saw it as a violation of international law.
+The Arab League met in Cairo on 12 October 2019 to discuss the Turkish offensive into north-eastern Syria.
+Upon meeting, its member states voted to condemn the Turkish offensive, dubbing it both an 'invasion' and an 'aggression' against an Arab state, adding that the organisation saw it as a violation of international law.

-On 9 September 2020, the Arab League refused to condemn the UAE's decision to normalize ties with Israel.
-Nevertheless, "The goal all our Arab countries seek, without exception, is to end the occupation and establish an independent Palestinian state on the 1967 borders with East Jerusalem as its capital," Aboul Gheit said.
+On 9 September 2020, the Arab League refused to condemn the UAE's decision to normalise ties with Israel.
+Nevertheless, "the goal all our Arab countries seek, without exception, is to end the occupation and establish an independent Palestinian state on the 1967 borders with East Jerusalem as its capital," Aboul Gheit said.
 In January 2024, the Arab League expressed support for South Africa's ICJ genocide case against Israel.